One Ozy and Millie strip features a character lampooning vegetarianism, but characters range from foxes to sheep to cows.

 In a post about a Gender Swap comic for April Fool's Day of 2007, Holbrook mentions that there would be a considerablepower imbalance if "Kelly" was the predator and "Kevina" was the prey.
 He admits that George and Danielle are a couple with a female prey species and a male predator, but notes that they're secondary characters (it probably helps that Danielle was originally a human, so she eats meat and is not instinctively scared of George).

+In Freefall, the only furry is a she-wolf, and she hasbeenshown to eat other animals.
+She justifies this by explaining nature's natural food cycle, but lately she seems to just go to restaurants instead.
 It's probably easier to go to restaurants than deal with Helix's apparently Disney-fied view of how nature works.

 In P.S.I., the only non-sapient land animals are insects.
 This has obvious implications on the food supply in the comic's universe.